Company Updates, Crypto Payments

 - You won’t be able to make refunds in USDT unless you have an existing USDT balance in your CoinGate account.
 However, merchants can make refunds for orders originally paid in USDT using USDC or other cryptocurrencies.

-- Converting USDT into other currencies will no longer be supported (i.e., you won’t be able to sell USDT).
+- Converting USDT into other currencies will no longer be supported (i.e., you will not be able to convert USDT).

 USDC Steps Up in Europe